2023 Leacock Medal Award

 The integrity of our judging — how it works:

-Five judges from across Canada are appointed for a term of approximately three years.
+Five judges from across Canada are appointed by the Leacock Board of Directors for a term of approximately three years.
 The members of the jury remain anonymous throughout their tenure; as well, they have no contact whatsoever with one another.

 It is important to note that each judge acts independently in order to ensure fairness.